Need to Take a SAT Subject Test?

 Tips for the Language Tests

-The test administrators advise only to take a language test if you have had at least two years of study at a high school level.
-Naturally, you should perform better with more experience.
-It's up to you to decide on which type of test to take; listening or reading.
-Listening tests usually require more skill and may be seen as the more prestigious of the two.
+The test administrators advise you to take a language test only if you have had at least two years of study at a high school level.
+Naturally, you should perform better with more experience (practicing with native speakers can be very helpful).
+It’s up to you to decide between the two types of language test, listening or reading.
+Listening tests usually require more skill, so a high score on a listening test will be better regarded than a comparable score on a reading test.

 Testing